facebook/zstd/contrib/linux-kernel/README.md

 # Linux Kernel Patch

-There are two pieces, the `zstd_compress` and `zstd_decompress` kernel modules, and the BtrFS patch.
+There are three pieces, the `zstd_compress` and `zstd_decompress` kernel modules, the BtrFS patch, and the SquashFS patch.
-The patches are based off of the linux kernel master branch (version 4.10).
+The patches are based off of the linux kernel master branch, the first two on version 4.10, and the last on version 4.11.

 ## Zstd Kernel modules